LuiseRauer/MicrobIEM/README.md

 #### Alpha diversity
 Within-sample alpha diversity can be estimated by two contrasting components: richness, the number of taxa present, and evenness, the uniformity of taxa distributions.
-In practice, alpha diversity is frequently reported by “mixed” measures of alpha diversity – such as the commonly used Shannon or Simpson index – which cover the two components in different functions.
+In practice, alpha diversity is frequently reported by "mixed" measures of alpha diversity – such as the commonly used Shannon or Simpson index – which cover the two components in different functions.
 MicrobIEM provides alpha diversity analyses with pure Richness, pure Evenness, and the mixed measures Shannon, Simpson, and Inverse Simpson diversity index [(Thukral 2017)](#references).
 Differences in alpha diversity between groups are estimated by a Kruskal-Wallis test.
-MicrobIEM offers alpha diversity analyses for one metainformation variable, and one additional variable for subgroup analysis.
-While in principle every variable given in the metadata can be selected, we strongly recommend using only categorical or nominal variables for alpha diversity analyses.
-In order to create aesthetic alpha diversity figures with MicrobIEM, we also recommend using only variables with maximum eight different values for the metainformation variable, and only variables with maximum three different values for the subgroup analysis.
+MicrobIEM offers alpha diversity analyses for one metainformation variable and one additional variable for subgroup analysis.
+While every variable given in the metadata can be selected in principle, we recommend using only categorical or nominal variables for alpha diversity analyses.
+To create aesthetic alpha diversity figures with MicrobIEM, we also recommend using only variables with a maximum of eight different values for the metainformation variable and only variables with a maximum of three different values for the subgroup analysis.
-If you are specifically interested in, e.g., a subgroup analysis of variables with more than three values, we recommend selecting only one subgroup at a time in the sample selection tab and repeating the analysis for every subgroup.
+When you are specifically interested in, e.g., a subgroup analysis of variables with more than three values, we recommend selecting only one subgroup at a time in the sample selection tab and repeating the analysis for every subgroup.

 <img src="MicrobIEM/man/08_Alpha-diversity.png"/>

 #### Beta diversity
-Beta diversity in MicrobIEM is estimated by Bray-Curtis dissimilarity between samples and is visualized by Principal Coordinates Analysis (PCoA) or non-metric multidimensional scaling (nMDS) [(Ramette 2007)](#references).
+Beta diversity in MicrobIEM is estimated by Bray-Curtis dissimilarity between samples.
+It can be visualized by Principal Coordinates Analysis (PCoA) or non-metric multidimensional scaling (nMDS) [(Ramette 2007)](#references).
 Differences between groups are assessed using a permutational analysis of variance (PERMANOVA) test.

 <img src="MicrobIEM/man/09_Beta-diversity.png"/>

 #### Taxonomic composition

-The taxonomic distribution of samples can be visualized for any selected number of the most abundant taxa per sub-group of samples or for all samples together and for all taxonomic levels available in the annotation provided in the feature table.
+The taxonomic distribution of samples can be visualized for any selected number of the most abundant taxa per sub-group of samples or all samples together and for all taxonomic levels available in the annotation provided in the feature table.

 <img src="MicrobIEM/man/10_Taxonomic-composition.png"/>

 ### Select samples of interest

-When exploring data, samples or groups of samples can be selected dynamically in the section “Sample selection”.
-All variables present in the Metadata sheet provided by the user are available for selection of subgroups.
+When exploring data, samples or groups of samples can be selected dynamically in the section "Sample selection".
+All variables in the Metadata sheet provided by the user are available for the selection of subgroups.
 The updated analysis will only be performed after clicking "Update plot" in the respective analysis section.

 <img src="MicrobIEM/man/11_Sample-selection.png"/>